Split-Evolution Quantum Phase Estimation for Particle-Conserving Hamiltonians: Simulations and Hardware Demonstration

-where $\tau$ is chosen such that the integer branch $b=0$ returns the correct energy.
-Table~\ref{tab:ethylene_result} summarizes the extracted energies and circuit resources for a selection of QPE and SE-QPE experiments.
-In Fig.~\ref{fig:statevector} the peak outcome of an $M=6$ MR-cat-SE-QPE hardware experiment corresponds to the statevector energy estimate, whereas no peak can be resolved from the results of the equivalent QPE circuit ran on the Quantinuum H2-Emulator \cite{H2-Emulator}.
-Furthermore, peak outcomes from the $M=5$ MR-cat-SE-QPE and QPE distributions align with the statevector ground-state energy estimation lines.
+Table~\ref{tab:ethylene_result} summarizes the extracted energies, shot statistics and circuit resources for a selection of QPE and SE-QPE experiments.
+In Fig.~\ref{fig:statevector} the measured peak outcomes of $M=7$ cat-SE-QPE and MR-cat-SE-QPE hardware experiments both correspond to the statevector energy estimate.
+The peak outcome for MR-cat-SE-QPE has a higher probability than its cat-SE-QPE counterpart, consistent with mid-circuit fan-out and reference register reset and post-selection suppressing detectable errors.
+Furthermore, peak outcomes from the $M=5$ versions of MR-cat-SE-QPE on H2-2 \cite{H2-2} and QPE on H2-Emulator \cite{H2-Emulator} distributions both align with the statevector ground-state energy estimation lines.
 These results are consistent with SE-QPE reproducing the phase-register statistics of QPE and indicate that the circuit depth reduction (together with post-selection based on error detection) can significantly reduce noise in results.
+Filtered $M=6$ and $M=8$ results are in Appendix~\ref{app:6_8_plot}.
 Finally, we observe improved concentration of the dominant phase peak after filtering, as shown in Fig.~\ref{fig:abs_rel}.
 These results demonstrate that SE-QPE provides inherent error flags without modifying the phase-estimation post-processing, and that the vacuum reference register can be used both as a phase anchor (Sec.~\ref{sec:pcpe}) and as a symmetry-based error detection check for particle-conserving Hamiltonians.
-Comparing the impact of filtering based on measurements of vacuum register qubits versus the fan-out qubits used to prepare a cat state in Fig.~\ref{fig:abs_rel} we conclude that vacuum register filtering consistently produces a more significant improvement to results, however in all instances the filtering improves resolution towards the relevant statevector distribution's dominant energy peak.
-The agreement between results from SE-QPE and Mixed SE-QPE is consistent with the equivalence of CSWAP-gadgets and controlled-$U(\tau)^{2^j}$.
+Comparing the impact of filtering based on measurements of vacuum register qubits versus the fan-out qubits used to prepare a cat state in Fig.~\ref{fig:abs_rel} we conclude that vacuum register filtering consistently produces a more significant improvement to results.
+The agreement between results from SE-QPE and Mixed-SE-QPE is consistent with the equivalence of CSWAP-gadgets and controlled-$U(\tau)^{2^j}$.